 At the bottom of the screen, click the Home icon to go to the Home screen.
 You can click the left and right arrows to move from one screen to the other.

 If you click linked objects on the screen, you can see the target screen on the right.
-Click the target screen to navigate to it.
+To navigate it, click the target screen.

 To get back to UX flow view from the Spec view, press Esc on the keyboard.